Told for the very first time, this is the true story of the adventure that shaped the world . . .

-'Latitude is a thrilling story of courage, survival and science.
+'A thrilling story of courage, survival and science.
 It's an extraordinary, visceral and vivid read' Geographical Magazine

 This wonderfully readable and rollicking story of adventure and scientific exploration is as gripping as any novel.
 Full of big ideas and even bigger personalities, it's a book that sparkles with intelligence and wit